-- With a part-time job in France, you can earn up to EUR 750 (INR 68,110) to EUR 1,050 (INR 95,350) per month depending on the type of job
+With a part-time job in France, you can earn between EUR 750 (INR 68,110) and EUR 1,050 (INR 95,350) per month.

-- The top companies offering part-time jobs in France are Carrefour, McDonald’s, Decathlon, and Leclerc
+The top companies offering part-time jobs in France are Carrefour, McDonald’s, Decathlon, and Leclerc.

 Benefits of Doing a Part-Time Job in France